 How are your competitors approaching their inbound marketing?
 What keywords are they ranking for—even unintentionally—that we should consider also trying to rank for?

-If you have a regional business, what can be learned from similar businesses in other parts of the country?
+What can be learned from similar businesses in other parts of the country if you have a regional business?

 6. Determine The Initial Traffic Sources

 There are a variety of potential inbound traffic sources.
 It’s important to initially focus on just one or two sources, such as organic search results and social.

 Over time you can expand your sources to video, audio, and blog sites such as Medium and LinkedIn.

 Where do you want to drive traffic that comes from organic search results?
 Here are some of the options.
 They are not mutually exclusive: